tstromberg/sigstore-the-local-way/README.md

 ### 3.1: Configure SoftHSM

-SoftHSM is an implementation of a cryptographic store accessible through a PKCS #11 interface.
+SoftHSM implements a cryptographic store accessible through a PKCS #11 interface.
 You can use it to explore PKCS #11 without having a Hardware Security Module.
 For this demo, we will configure sigstore to reference tokens in $HOME/sigstore-local/tokens:

 ```shell
 mkdir -p $HOME/sigstore-local/tokens